NowSquare/Agent-AI/CURSOR-README.md

 ### Action Interpreter (system prompt)

 You are a strict JSON generator.
-Detect exactly one action from the user’s email reply.
+Detect exactly one action from the user's email reply.
 Allowed `action_type`:

 * `approve`